 Tips for Protecting Your EBT Card

-Benefits fraud is on the rise in Maryland and other states.
+Stolen Benefits are on the rise in Maryland and other states.
 DHS urges families and adults who receive food and cash assistance on an EBT card to take extra care to protect their benefits.
 Thieves use illegal electronic devices to ‘skim’ or ‘clone’ EBT cards.
 The stolen information is then used to withdraw cash or make purchases without the permission of the rightful card owners.
 Here are some tips to help you protect food and cash benefits on your EBT card.

 Change your Personal Identification Number (PIN) often.
 You can do that today by calling the number on the back of your EBT card.
 You can also change your PIN online at www.connectebt.com/mdebtclient.